KFXN-FM: Other programming

 Viking Fan Line: Starts right after the Vikings post-game report and lasts about two hours.
 Former NFL Wide Receiver Ron Johnson and morning show host Cory Cove take fan post-game reaction and provide their commentary on the game and the fans reactions.
 Prior to the 2016 season, former Vikings linebacker Ben Leber hosted the program along with Cove, and former Vikings linebacker E.J.
 Henderson would fill Ben Leber's seat when he was unavailable.
 Prior to Ben Leber, previous Vikings long snapper Mike Morris was the usual co-host.
 Other former Vikings have guest co-hosted the show in the past.

-"Vikings Overtime" Same format as Fan Line but hosted by 'Meatsauce' Paul Lambert and AJ Mansour of the morning show.
-Runs to provide content between fan line and the Sunday night football coverage. on weeks where Vikings play the late game or the Sunday/Monday/Thursday night game the show is omitted.
+"Vikings Overtime" is the same format as Fan Line but hosted by 'Meatsauce' Paul Lambert from The PowerTrip Morning Show.
+Runs to provide content between fan line and the Sunday night football coverage on weeks where Vikings play the late game or the Sunday/Monday/Thursday night game the show is omitted.

 Packer Preview: Sundays 8am-9am during the Green Bay Packers season, hosted by Dave Sinykin.
 The Preview examines the day's Packers game.
 Packer Preview is the only Packers show on KFAN and is very, very controversial among Viking fans.
 The show remains on air, however.

 Fantasy Football Weekly: Saturdays during the football season and syndicated to other iHeartRadio sports stations around the country.
 Hosted by Paul Charchian since 1994.
 Former co-hosts include John Tuvey, Christian Peterson, and Bo Mitchell.
 The current hosts are Mat Harrison, Brian Johnson and Scott Fish.
 Typical shows will offer advice and predictions for almost 200 players each week.
 Fantasy football questions are answered on this show, primarily during "Lightning Round" at the end of the show.
 Other recurring segments include "Take a Chance on Me" and "Five Tough Questions".
 Callers are known to call a couple of hours before the show is on-air to be put on hold.
 During the MN Golden Gophers football season, show is usually moved to the 6-8 AM Slot or the 8-10 AM Slot.